 Eggs: Are they good or bad for my cholesterol?

 Medically reviewed by Drugs.com.
-Last updated on Jan 9, 2020.
+Last updated on Jan 21, 2022.

 Most healthy people can eat up to seven eggs a week without increasing their risk of heart disease.
-Some studies have shown that this level of egg consumption may even help prevent certain types of stroke and a serious eye condition called macular degeneration that can lead to blindness.
+Some studies have shown that this level of egg consumption might even help prevent certain types of stroke and a serious eye condition called macular degeneration that can lead to blindness.

 But if you have diabetes, some research suggests that eating seven eggs a week increases heart disease risk.
 However, other research failed to find the same connection.
-Still other research suggests that eating eggs may increase the risk of developing diabetes in the first place.
-More research is needed to figure out the exact link between eggs, diabetes and heart disease.
+Still other research suggests that eating eggs might increase the risk of developing diabetes in the first place.
+More research is needed to figure out the link between eggs, diabetes and heart disease.

 Health experts now suggest eating as little dietary cholesterol as you can, aiming to keep intake under 300 milligrams (mg) a day.
 One large egg has about 186 mg of cholesterol — all of which is found in the yolk.
 If your diet contains little other cholesterol, according to some studies, eating up to an egg a day might be an OK choice.

 If you like eggs but don't want the cholesterol, use only the egg whites.
 Egg whites contain no cholesterol but still contain protein.
-You may also use cholesterol-free egg substitutes, which are made with egg whites.
+You can also use cholesterol-free egg substitutes, which are made with egg whites.